ProteinDesignLab/protein-design-tutorials/de_novo_design/de_novo_design.md

 -num_trajectory 10
 -save_top 5
 ```
+`jd2:no_output` suppresses output from the standard Rosetta job distributor in favor of the Remodel-specific output.
 `-overwrite` means that any old files with the same names as the output files will be overwritten.
 `-remodel:design:no_design` and `-remodel:quick_and_dirty` let us skip the design and refinement stages, respectively.
 `-repeat_structure 4` indicates that Rosetta should repeat the input four times.
 Here, since the input blueprint specifies just one of the four repeats (beta-alpha)-2; this flag completes the other three repeats.